vpython/vpython-jupyter/README.md

 The one-line program "sphere()" produces a 3D sphere with appropriate lighting and with the camera positioned so that the scene fills the view.
 It also activates mouse interactions to zoom and rotate the camera view.
 This implementation of VPython was begun by John Coady in May 2014.
-Ruth Chabay and Bruce Sherwood are assisting in its further development.
-The repository for the source code is at https://github.com/BruceSherwood/vpython-jupyter.
+Ruth Chabay, Matt Craig, and Bruce Sherwood are assisting in its further development

 ## Installation

-For more detailed instructions on how to install vpython, see http://vpython.org, where you will also find a link to the VPython forum, which is the preferred place to report issues and to request assistance.
+For more detailed instructions on how to install vpython, see https://vpython.org, where you will also find a link to the VPython forum, which is a good place to report issues and to request assistance.

 Briefly: